scottgriv/PRG-Personal-Repository-Guidelines/_site/guidelines/readme_guidelines.md

 - This section should contain a list of dependencies for your project.
 - There is no need to list every single dependency, just the major ones.
 - There's also no need to list the version or website for each dependency (this will be done in the *Resouces* area, more on that soon), just the name is fine.
-    - i.e. This project makes use of several libraries and frameworks: <br>
+    - e.g. This project makes use of several libraries and frameworks: <br>
             - **Python:** For the application logic. <br>
             - **Django:** For web application functionality. <br>
             - **Plotly:** For creating interactive visualizations. <br>